JSM implementation case study: request escalation and transfer

 Action 5 - Configure an automatic rule to change the status of the support request

-We create a new rule Legacy automation in the Strawberry project.
+We create a new inherited Automation rule in the Strawberry project.
 We set it up as follows:

 WHEN